 Bachelor of Music, California State University, Long Beach

-DONNA MARIE MINANO, musician and music educator, is a veteran of all aspects of the musical stage in Southern California, from pit musician to singer to conductor.
+Donna Marie Minano, musician and music educator, is a veteran of all aspects of the musical stage in Southern California, from pit musician to singer to conductor.
 She received her bachelor’s degree in oboe performance from California State University, Long Beach.

-She currently conducts the chorister program at Claremont United Methodist Church.
-From 1995 to 2003 she was Director of Music Ministries and choir director for Our Lady of the Assumption Church.
+She has conducted the chorister program at Claremont United Methodist Church.
+From 1995 to 2003, she was Director of Music Ministries and the choir director for Our Lady of the Assumption Church.
 During her tenure, her choirs traveled to Rome to perform at the Vatican.
 As a vocalist, Ms. Minano has performed onstage locally at the Candlelight Pavilion, the Grove Theatre in Upland, Victoria Gardens Cultural Center in Rancho Cucamonga, and also with the chamber trio Seamless Achord and the IVRT Dickens Carolers.